Share:

 About the Event Virtual Forum Series with Federal Party Leaders

 The Assembly of First Nations (AFN) is hosting a series of virtual forums with federal party leaders ahead of the 45th General Election on April 28, 2025.
-These sessions will provide Chiefs and First Nations leaders with the opportunity to share their priorities, hear directly from federal party leaders, and engage on issues of importance to First Nations across Turtle Island.
+These sessions will provide Chiefs and First Nations leaders with the opportunity to share their priorities, hear directly from federal party leaders, and engage on issues of importance to First Nations across Canada.

 Register Now